madasamys/calendar/README.md

 # Calendar

+ This app can perform below actions

- Provide option to create event in calendar using native calendar interface.
+ 1. Create event in calendar using native calendar interface.
+ 2. View list of events